Varos1009/S8.-NodeApp/README.md

 ### Map Data Endpoints

 - `GET /map`: Get all map data.
-- `GET /map/:id`: Get a specific map by ID.
 - `POST /map`: Create a new map.
 - `PUT /map/:id`: Update a map by ID.
 - `DELETE /map/:id`: Delete a map by ID.